conformal/coinvoice-plugins/d6_ubercart/README.md

 correct directory.
 Typically this directory is at ```sites/all/modules``` from the Drupal 6 base directory.
 For example:
 ```/var/www/htdocs/drupal6/sites/all/modules```; note that this is an example
-and that it typically varies per webserver.
+and that it typically varies per web server.

 To extract the tar archive do something along these lines:
 ```tar zxf coinvoice-drupal6-e5db7ae.tgz```.